 - Class location: Lankwitz Campus, Freie Universität Berlin (Malteserstr.
 74-100 in 12249 Berlin, Building L)

-If the number of applicants exceeds the capacity, there will be an assessment examination on August 30, 2016.
+If the number of applicants exceeds the capacity, there will be an assessment examination.
 The available spaces will then be allotted based on the test results.
 The applicants will be invited to the assessment test by email.